 It’s not new for Google to block ads that hamper the user experience.
-It is a member of the Coalition of Better Ads, which clearly defines user-friendly ads.
-Google blocks the ads that do not adhere to the standards set by the coalition.
-If you’re a regular reader of our weekly ad tech roundups, you must be already aware of it.
+The media giant is a member of the Coalition of Better Ads, which clearly defines user-friendly ads.
+Google blocks ads that do not adhere to the standards set by the coalition.

-Additionally, Google also blocks resource-intensive ads.
+It blocks resource-intensive ads.
 The ads are blocked across all sites through the Chrome Browser.
-These ads are not related to the Better Ads Standards set by the Coalition of Better Ads.
-These are a separate set of ads that Google declares ‘heavy ads’.
-Let’s understand what are heavy ads and how you can avoid them.
+These ads are not related to the Better Ads Standards.
+These are separate sets of ads that Google declares ‘heavy ads.’
+Let’s understand what heavy ads are and how to avoid them.

 Table of Contents